First, let me state, the title of this post is somewhat misleading seeing as I’m not opposed to either morning coffee or tea.

 Really.
 I need things quiet until then.
 You’ve been warned.

 I think it’s just part of the whole “tradition” of morning for me – if a tradition like that can exist.
 I love that warm (caffeinated) beverage waking me up to start my day.
-So, my mornings begin with the humming sound of this:
+So, my mornings begin with the humming sound of one of these:

-I have found that when it comes to afternoons and evenings, I tend to like to drink hot tea more than coffee – especially in Fall and Winter.
+So, my mornings are all about coffee (at this time – it does vary), but I have found that when it comes to afternoons and evenings, I tend to like to drink hot tea more than coffee – especially in Fall and Winter.
 I do try to avoid caffeine after noon because, after 40, life’s a whole new ballgame in that area.
-And, somehow, decaf coffee just doesn’t do it for me.
-I’d rather have an aromatic cup of herbal tea.
+I’m all about an aromatic cup of tea later in the day.
 (My father was a big “tea” drinker so maybe that’s where I got my taste for it.)
-One of my absolute loves is herbal tea before bedtime in the winter months.
+One of my absolute loves is herbal “bedtime” tea in the winter months.

 (I’m not going to get in to all the benefits or detriments of coffee and tea, etc. I’m just going to accept that we’ve all read information supporting both sides and, so, continue sharing my loves.)